MilesRomney/MastMedia/_posts/2018-12-17-voices-seen-contest-2019.md

 # Deadline

-All submissions must be received before <strike>noon MST on 15 February, 2019</strike>. <strong>By popular demand following Sundance, the deadline has been extended to noon MST on 1 March, 2019.</strong>
+All submissions must be received before <strike>noon MST on 15 February, 2019</strike>.
+By popular demand following Sundance, the deadline has been extended to noon MST on 1 March, 2019. <strong>The deadline has passed, but we are currently accepting late submissions.</strong>